Holy hell. Jake Arrieta is back.

 Meh in his first outing, I’ll grant you that.
 But his spring training started later than everyone else’s.
 Looked damn good against Tampa Bay.
 SHOVED against Pittsburgh Thursday night: 7 innings, 1 hit, 2 walks and 10 strikeouts.

-When I watch this one at first, compared to the other two I though it was good, but nothing crazy.
+When I watch this one at first, compared to the other two I thought it was good, but nothing crazy.
 Watched it three-four more times, this might be the best one.
 Starts on the black and just darts down.

 B. Since when did sinkers become swing-and-miss pitches?
 You’re not getting a grounder of that pitch.